cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ```

 When the backup target is set to `prefer-standby`, such policy will ensure
-backups are run on the most up-to-date available secondary instance, falling
+backups are run on the most up-to-date available secondary instance, or if no
-back to the primary instance if no other instance is available.
+other instance is available, on the primary instance.

 By default, when not otherwise specified, target is automatically set to take
 backups from a standby.